Why Another Checklist?

 The Checklist

-The TiF checklist currently groups the birds in 47 Orders and 252 families.
-Both a order-level and family-level trees are now available in pdf format.
+The TiF checklist currently (mid-2024) groups the extant bird species into 47 Orders and 251 families.
+The pdf of the ordinal-level tree has been updated based on Stiller et al. (2024).
+An older family-level tree is also available in pdf format.
 Due to its length, the family tree is split into 5 parts.

 The version number at the top of the page refers to the csv files.
 Note that the web pages are updated more frequently than the spreadsheets.